Warrnambool to Mt Gambier Road Trip

 Warrnambool to Mount Gambier – Coastal Route

-However, if you want to see some great coastal scenery, seal colonies, dormant volcanoes, water filled sinkholes, and the southernmost point of the Australian mainland at Cape Northumberland, stick to the coast.
+However, if you want to see some great coastal scenery, seal colonies, dormant volcanoes, water filled sinkholes, and the southernmost point of the Australian mainland stick to the coast.
 The coastal drive takes closer to 3 hours and covers 225km.
 It includes small detours to Cape Nelson near Portland and the Cape Banks Lighthouse near Carpenters rocks in South Australia.

 Tower Hill Koala